cncf/tag-security/project-resources/README.md

 collection](https://github.com/cncf/project-template) with information on getting started.

 ## Updates to this directory

-The project-resources directory is intended to be a living directory to include a lot of resources and templates projects and the community finds useful for making projects more secure in a simple and easy-to-adopt fashion.
+The project-resources directory is intended to be a living directory to include a lot of resources and templates any project or community may find useful as well as making those projects more security aware throughsimple and easy-to-adopt documentation.
 Updates, suggestions for updates, or discussions for updates should initiate with an [issue](https://github.com/cncf/tag-security/issues) and labeled with "suggestion".